$\infty$-operads via symmetric sequences: Background on Spans and Non-Symmetric -Operads

 \subsection{Review of Non-Symmetric $\infty$-Operads}

 For the reader's convenience, we will briefly review some definitions and results related to non-symmetric \iopds{} that we will make frequent use of below.
-For more details, as well as motivation, we refer the reader to \cite{enr,nmorita,HA}. \begin{defn} $\simp$ denotes the standard simplicial indexing category, i.e. the category of ordered sets $[n] = \{0,1,\ldots,n\}$ and order-preserving maps.
-We say a map $\phi \colon [n] \to [m]$ is \emph{inert} if it is the inclusion of a subinterval, i.e.\ $\phi(i) = \phi(0)+i$ for all $i$, and \emph{active} if it preserves the end-points, i.e.\ $\phi(0) = 0$, $\phi(n) = m$.
-The active and inert maps form a factorization system on $\simp$ --- every morphism factors uniquely as an active map followed by an inert map. \end{defn}
+For more details, as well as motivation, we refer the reader to \cite{enr,nmorita,HA}. \begin{notation} $\simp$ denotes the standard simplicial indexing category, \ie{} the category of ordered sets $[n] = \{0,1,\ldots,n\}$ and order-preserving maps.
+We say a map $\phi \colon [n] \to [m]$ is \emph{inert} if it is the inclusion of a subinterval, \ie{} $\phi(i) = \phi(0)+i$ for all $i$, and \emph{active} if it preserves the end-points, \ie{} $\phi(0) = 0$, $\phi(n) = m$.
+The active and inert maps form a factorization system on $\simp$ --- every morphism factors uniquely as an active map followed by an inert map.
+We write $\simp^{\txt{int}}$ for the subcategory of $\simp$ containing only the inert maps, and $\simp^{\txt{el}}$ for the full subcategory of $\simp^{\txt{int}}$ containing only the objects $[0]$ and $[1]$; we also use the notation for the category of inert maps to $[n]$ from $[0]$ and $[1]$ \end{notation}